Luke Black: 2010−2019: Career beginnings, Thorns and Neoslavic

 His career began when the performance of his song "D-Generation" was noticed by the representatives of Universal Music Group, offering him a recording contract.
 He made his recording debut with the help from the Serbian music collective Zemlja Gruva.
 In 2014, Black released his first single "Nebula Lullaby" through Spinnup.
-In May the same year, he had his first live performance at Belgrade Youth Center as a part of the Gruvlend Festival, which was organized by Zemlja Gruva to showcase new talents.
-"D-Generation" was officially released in February 2015 as the lead single to Luke's debut EP.
-The music video for the single was uploaded through the online video platform Vevo.
-"D-Generation" was followed by the second single "Holding On To Love" in May 2015.
+In May the same year, he had his first live performance at the Belgrade Youth Center as a part of the Gruvlend Festival, which was organized by Zemlja Gruva to showcase new talents.
+"D-Generation" was officially released in February 2015 as the lead single to Black's debut EP.
+The music video for the single was uploaded through Vevo.
+"D-Generation" was followed by the second single "Holding on to Love" in May 2015.
 Thorns the EP was eventually released on 18 September 2015 under Universal.
-The following month, it was promoted at the Waves Vienna festival and Tvornica kulture in Zagreb, where Black served as the opening act for Lust For Youth.
+The following month, it was promoted at the Waves Vienna festival and Tvornica kulture in Zagreb, where Black served as the opening act for the band Lust For Youth.

 In May 2016, Black released the standalone single "Demons", produced by Venza from Spain.
 The song was also nominated to represent Serbia in the Eurovision Song Contest 2016 in Stockholm, but Radio Television of Serbia ultimately went with "Goodbye (Shelter)" by Sanja Vučić.
 In June, to promote the single Black embarked on a solo tour in China, performing in Beijing, Shanghai and Guangzhou.

 In April 2017, he performed at a fashion show during the Berlin Alternative Fashion Week, held at the Berghain nightclub.
 There he announced the release of his single "Walpurgis Night", produced by Swede Oscar Fogelström.
-Remastered versions of "Demons" and "Walpurgis Night" were included to Black's second EP Neoslavic, released in July 2018.
+Remastered versions of "Demons" and "Walpurgis Night" were included to his second EP Neoslavic, released in July 2018.
+Later that year, Black made an indefinite break from music.